konrad/annotation_helper_web_app/README.md

      * Running on http://0.0.0.0:5000/
      * Restarting with reloader

-If you run it on your local machine you can access the web site at http://127.0.0.1:5000/listall.
+If you run it on your local machine (i.e. the machine that you use for IGB) you can access the web site at http://127.0.0.1:5000/listall.
 If you run it on a different machine you have to replace 127.0.0.1 by the IP address of that machine.
 The page presents a list of all features and should be empty when you run this for the first time.
-The app does requires any annotation list but will generate new entries if a certain URL is accessed.
+The app does not require any annotation list but will generate new entries if a certain URL is accessed.
 E.g. if you go to the address

 http://127.0.0.1:5000/annotate/my_little_test

-The entry for the annotation entry "my_little_test" will be created and can by modified.
+an feature entry of "my_little_test" will be created and can by modified.
 On the presented page you can confirm or reject the entry.
 You can also set an off-set of -3 to +3 (e.g. if a TSS is predicted some nucleotides up- or downstream of its actual position).
-You can also direct confirm or recect entris by calling the URL
+You can also directly confirm or recect entris by calling the URL

 http://127.0.0.1:5000/confirm/my_little_test